Open access publishing fund

 Articles submitted for publication after June 1st, 2010 are eligible.

-Articles in journals that charge an annual subscription fee, including journals that use a delayed open-access model, or offer an “open choice” option to make a particular article open access are not eligible.
+Not eligible: Articles in journals that charge an annual subscription fee, including journals that use a delayed open-access model, or offer an “open choice” option to make a particular article open access are not eligible.
+Currently we are not supporting mirror journals.

 Articles reporting on research that was supported by funders that allow research funds to be used for publication fees (e.g. NIH) are not eligible for this funding, whether or not publication costs were specifically included in the grant.
 This fund is intended to be a last resort for use when no alternative source of funding is available.

-To request funds, faculty authors should fill out the Open Access Fund Request Form.
+To request funds, MIT authors should fill out the open access fund request form.
 The request will be reviewed for eligibility and the author informed whether it has been approved.

-If the request is approved, the author will need to supply proof of payment of the publication charges to Katharine Dunn, Scholarly Communications Librarian.
-Payment will normally be made to the directly to the MIT department.
+If the request is approved, the author will need to supply proof of payment of the publication charges to firstname.lastname@example.org.
+Payment will normally be made directly to the MIT department.
 Use of an MIT credit card is encouraged for efficiency in handling reimbursement.
+Once funds have been approved, authors must seek reimbursement within six months after publication.

 Where feasible, the Libraries would appreciate an acknowledgement be included with the article that funding was supplied by the MIT Libraries.